Academic Director: Mary K. Cowman

 The goal of the MS in Biomedical Engineering program is to give students an in-depth, advanced education that provides them with the analytical tools to perform fundamental and applied research in biomedical engineering.
 Alternatively, students gain the requisite technical knowledge to apply to management, marketing, sales and other entrepreneurial activities related to biomedical engineering.
 Specific objectives include the following:

-- Enrolling students who come from many disciplines and bring different skill sets to solve a broad range of biomedical-engineering problems.
-The program accommodates students with a BS or a more advanced degree in chemical engineering, mechanical engineering, electrical engineering, computer science, computer engineering, physics, chemistry, biology, premedical, bioengineering and biotechnology.
+- Enrolling students who come from many disciplines and bring different skill sets to solve a broad range of biomedical engineering problems.
+The program accommodates students with a BS or a more advanced degree in biomedical engineering, chemical engineering, mechanical engineering, electrical engineering, computer science, computer engineering, physics, chemistry, or biology.

 - Providing students with a cutting-edge program that integrates quantitative-engineering skills with biological and medical sciences.
 Students acquire the skills to engage in technological innovations that give people longer, healthier and more productive lives.

 - Merging the coursework, leadership and talents found at NYU Tandon’s engineering departments with research opportunities with biomedical engineering faculty across NYU.

 - Giving students an opportunity to focus on a wide range of contemporary topics critical to biomedical engineering.
 Students choose courses in topics that include biomedical instrumentation, biomaterials, drug delivery, orthopaedic biomechanics and devices, protein engineering, anatomy and physiology, biochemistry, immunology, bioinformatics, systems analysis and mathematics, medical imaging and material science.